alex-velichko/LaravelTests/readme.md

 Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

+## Documentation in Russia
+Documentation for the framework can be found on the [Laravel RU website](http://laravel.su/docs).

+## Learning Laravel for Beginners
+Learning Laravel for Beginners can be found on the [Laravel RU tutorial](https://www.youtube.com/watch?v=qgeeJ_P3v0Q&list=PLD5U-C5KK50UaCJFcN8Zh7MnSnj4MbrZP).

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).